-OT302 Historical Hebrew Grammar Taylor
+OT302 Historical Hebrew Grammar

 An inductive and deductive study of biblical Hebrew from the perspective of its historical development within the Semitic family of languages.
-Prerequisite: ThM students will seek consent of Dr. Taylor, who will decide whether they are ready for this course based on their prior work in Hebrew at the master's level.
 Enrollment requires consent of professor.
 3 hours.

 OT305 Advanced Hebrew Grammar

 An advanced study of Hebrew grammar and syntax as an essential phase of Old Testament exegesis.
 The major steps in grammatical and syntactical analysis are explored and then applied to specific passages.
 Prerequisite: OT103 Hebrew Exegesis and Old Testament Introduction I. 3 hours.